-Spain, the beautiful place we’re proud to call our new home, offers sun, culture, and delicious cuisine, ranking above average in several measures of well-being in the OECD Better Life Index, so it’s no surprise that flocks of international students pack up their bags each year to come and sample the top-notch quality of life for which the country has gained recognition abroad.
-If you’re considering a temporary change of scenery to give your education a boost, you’ll need to apply for a student visa to study in Spain.
-Not sure how to go about applying for one?
-Don’t worry, we’ve got you covered.
+Spain, the beautiful place many expats are proud to call our new home, offers sun, culture, delicious cuisine, and so much more.
+Spain ranks above average in several measures of well-being in the OECD Better Life Index, so it’s no surprise that flocks of international students pack up their bags each year to come and sample the top-notch quality of life for which the country has gained recognition abroad.

 As many of us are all too aware of, Spanish bureaucracy can be daunting and considerably time consuming, so it’s important to do your homework and gather all the necessary documents in advance to prevent any hold-ups during the process.
 Make sure you submit the following paperwork: